-Participate in two networking events per month to make six new contacts in my industry by April 1st, 2020.
+I will participate in two networking events per month to make six new business contacts by April 1st, 2023.

 Once you meet your goal date, whether you achieved your goal or not, you will want to assess the goal itself.
 Was it too far fetched?
 Too easy?
 Reevaluate the goal and tweak it in a way that will allow you to start fresh and be more successful with your newly gained insight and perspective.
 The more experience you gain setting SMART goals, the better you will become at doing it.

-Let’s look at some areas of your life that it would be beneficial to set SMART goals.
+Now let’s look at seven areas of your life that it would be beneficial to set SMART goals.

 7 Areas of Your Life for Setting Important Goals

-You career is one of the major components of your life that will determine whether or not you feel fulfilled at the end of the day.
-Because of this, it is critical to make career goals that will allow you to feel successful and spend your days doing something that you’re passionate about.
+Your career is one of the major components of your life that will determine whether or not you feel fulfilled at the end of the day.
+Because of this, it’s critical to make career goals that will allow you to feel successful and spend your days doing something that you’re passionate about.

-Start by determining your long-term career aspirations and the short-term tasks you need to do in order to achieve them.
-This will make up your career plan, but because your career will be a life-long journey, you will need to reevaluate your goals as necessary as time goes by.
+Start by determining your long-term career aspirations and the short-term tasks you need to do to achieve them.
+This will make up your career plan–but because your career will be a life-long journey, you will need to reevaluate your goals as necessary as time goes by.